peterbrittain/asciimatics/README.rst

 * Keyboard input (without blocking or echoing)
 * Detecting and handling when the console resizes

-Currently this API has been proven to work on CentOS 6 & 7 and Windows 7, though it should work for any platform that provides a working curses implementation.
+Currently this API has been proven to work on CentOS 6 & 7 and Windows 7 & 8,
+though it should also work for any platform that provides a working curses implementation.